Expansion of the NBA: Expansion era (1966–1980)

-Modern expansion: 1988 to 2004
+Modern expansion (1988–2004)

 The NBA has added seven more franchises from 1988 to present, the latest in 2004.
 Four teams were created in 1988 and 1989: the Charlotte Hornets, the Miami Heat and Orlando Magic, both in Florida, and the Minnesota Timberwolves.
-In 1995 the NBA created two new teams in Canada, its first since the inaugural 1946–47 season with one in Toronto; namely, the Toronto Raptors and Vancouver Grizzlies (now Memphis Grizzlies).
+In 1995 the NBA created two new teams in Canada: the Toronto Raptors and Vancouver Grizzlies (who have since moved to Tennessee and are now the Memphis Grizzlies).
+The Raptors and Grizzlies were the first two Canadian teams since the now-defunct Toronto Huskies in the inaugural 1946–47 season.
 The league expanded to 30 with the Charlotte Bobcats in 2004, following the 2002 relocation of the Charlotte Hornets to New Orleans.
-In 2014, the Bobcats rebranded to and acquired the history of the Charlotte Hornets, with the now New Orleans Pelicans being retroactively recognized as a new franchise founded in 2002.
+In 2014, the Bobcats rebranded to and acquired the history of the Charlotte Hornets, with the New Orleans Pelicans being retroactively recognized as a new franchise established in 2002.

 Team timeline

 See Timeline for the history of teams who participated in the NBA.

 Expansion drafts

 There have been 11 expansion drafts in NBA history.
 An additional four of the league's current teams joined via the 1976 ABA–NBA merger.